thomasbridge74/100-days-of-nautobot-archive/Day005_Introduction_to_Django_ORM/README.md

 We can either use the location query to see the newly created store or just browse to the Web UI:

 ![location_creation_2](images/location_creation_2.png)

+This location is created in the database as we entered the commands.
+But if you feel a bit strange to create database entries so easily in the shell, you are not alone.

 One of the features Django offers is to validate data before it is saved with `validated_save()` method.
 It helps to catch any error to see if, say, there are duplicated names.
 It is a good practice to use it before we commit the change.